 Courts Rule Subway Station Accessibility Lawsuit Can Proceed

 Public transit is a major resources for senior citizens and those with disabilities to get around without having to rely on care givers or private transportation services.
 That is one of the key reasons public transit must be made accessible to them.
 Recently, the New York Supreme Court ruled that a lawsuit against inaccessible subways stations could proceed.
-The judge presiding over the case ruled that there was substantial evidence that people with disabilities were being discriminated in public spaces.
+The judge presiding over the case ruled that there was substantial evidence that people with disabilities were being discriminated against in public spaces.
 According to the plaintiff, only 25% of the subway system’s 472 stations provide elevator access.
 This case is just one of many against public transit systems that have failed to remediate access barriers to their buses and mass transit vehicles.

 Subway station accessibility lawsuit against MTA can proceed